erhant/circomkit/README.md

 > An opinionated Circom circuit development environment.

 You can develop & test Circom circuits with ease using this repository.
-We have several example circuits to help guide you:

-- **Multiplier**: Proves that you know the factors of a number.
-- **Floating Point Addition**: A floating-point addition circuit, as written in [Berkeley ZKP MOOC 2023- Lab 1](https://github.com/rdi-berkeley/zkp-mooc-lab).
-- **Fibonacci**: Calculate N'th Fibonacci number, has both recursive & iterative implementations.
-- **Sudoku**: Prove that you know the solution to a sudoku puzzle where the board size is a perfect square.
+- [x] CLI wrapper for Cirom and SnarkJS
+- [x] Generic & type-safe circuit tester

 ## Usage